Jena-Earth-Observation-School/geodv20-0.0.1.Woody-Estimation/README.md

 **Student Assignment of GEO 419 - Modular Programming with Python for Application in Remote Sensing**

-29.02.2020: Submission of Student Assignment
+29.02.2020: Submission of Student Assignment <br>
 Person in charge: Resha C.Y.
 Wibowo (resha.wibowo@uni-jena.de), <br> Lecturers for GEO 419 in charge: Martin Habermeyer, John Truckenbrodt, Prof. Dr. Christiane Schmullius

 Task lists:
-- [x] derive woody cover information in the savanna ecosystem of the Kruger National Park from Sentinel-1 and LIDAR data using machine learning
+- [x] Derive woody cover information in the savanna ecosystem of the Kruger National Park from Sentinel-1 and LIDAR data using machine learning
-- [x] accuracy assessment and comparison of two different machine learning approaches
+- [x] Accuracy assessment and comparison of two different machine learning approaches
-- [x] comparison of woody cover information from different time steps supporting the development of a savanna ecosystem woody cover monitoring system
+- [x] Comparison of woody cover information from different time steps supporting the development of a savanna ecosystem woody cover monitoring system
 - [x] Interpretation of classification results